 Of course, corrosion weakens the metal.
 As I explained in recent posts (here and here), this could be really bad.

-So pretty, I hate to re-install the teak
+So pretty, I hate to re-install the teak trim that hides it. |

 In our case, water found its way through the existing bedding compound, through gaps probably only a few micrometers wide.
 Some of that water remained in the crevice where the chain plate passes through the deck, and some found its way further down, behind the chain plate.
 In both cases, this water sat stagnant and over a long period of time broke down the oxide film that stainless steel needs to remain corrosion free.